devonfw-sample/devon4j-opentelemetry/README.md

 ![image](https://user-images.githubusercontent.com/63033584/122231142-dca4a400-ced7-11eb-875e-0a61dcddb030.png)

 3. From any rest client or a postman we can hit the http://localhost:8081/mythaistar/services/rest/dishmanagement/v1/dish/search to generate traffic.
+Note:- You might face any issues while testing this due to SpringSecurity login configuration.

 4. Then Jaegar and Zipkin endpoint can be accessed to visualize the trace information from MyThaiStar application.